kubernetes/sig-release/releases/release-1.13/README.md

 ### Burndown

-Burndown meetings are held on Mondays, Wednesdays and Fridays at TIME TBD until the final release is near, and then every business day until the release.
+Burndown meetings are held on Mondays, Wednesdays and Fridays at 10am PST until the final release is near, and then every business day until the release.
 These meetings may overlap with other SIG meetings and the Community Meeting, but it is critical that SIGs provide representation at the release burndown meeting when requested to discuss specific issues and ensure they do not become gating on the release.
 The release lead or a release team representative will keep the Community Meeting informed of release status even if there are meeting conflicts.

 Join the [Kubernetes Milestone Burndown Group](https://groups.google.com/forum/#!forum/kubernetes-milestone-burndown) to get the calendar invite.